New Students

 The Student Union of the University of Vaasa (or VYY) is there for all of the students at the University of Vaasa.

-Watch Welcome to Vaasa -video (subtitles are available in English)!
+Watch the vide below, and get to know the student union (subtitles are available in English)!

 Economics